fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-map-using-plain-javascript.md

 6. Store the chart configurations as a JSON object.
 In this JSON object:

-    * Set the map type as world.
+    * Set the map type as `world`.
 Each chart type is represented with a unique map alias.
 For World map, the alias is `world`.
 Find the complete list of map types with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).

     * Set the width and height (in pixels).